Fengzhengia

 Fengzhengia is an extinct genus of arthropod known from a single species, Fengzhengia mamingae from the Cambrian aged Chengjiang Biota of Yunnan, China.
 It is thought to be a basal arthropod, as one of the most basal members of Deuteropoda.
-Like other basal deuteropods such as Kylinxia, Fengzhengia has an upward curling pair of "frontal appendages", contrasting with the downward curving pair of frontal appendages possessed by radiodonts.
+Like other basal deuteropods, Fengzhengia has an upward curling pair of "frontal appendages" with at least 6 segments which bear endites, contrasting with the downward curving pair of frontal appendages possessed by radiodonts.
 The head has a pair of stalked eyes.
 The trunk had 15 tergites the first nine of which had upward facing spines, with the trunk terminating with a tail fan.
 The trunk seemingly had pairs of biramous limbs, with paddle-shaped exopods.
 It is thought to have been nektobenthic (swimming just above the sediment), and either a scavenger or a predator.
+A close relationship with the genus Kylinxia has been suggested.